RDoneux/narative-creator-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Troubleshooting

+##### CORS error when accessing data from ArtStation

+Due to some issues with localhost proxys when fetching data from http://www.artstation.com/api/v2/search/projects.json, a temporary fix has been introduced for development only.
+A proxy is created in 'setupProxy.sh', and this file is run at startup.

+If you are seeing a CORS error:
+- Make sure you're starting the app using 'npm run start'. ng serve won't start the proxy.
+- Check 'package.json' is running 'setupProxy.sh' at startup
+- Check 'setupProxy.sh' exists